Deval Patrick enters 2020 presidential race

 EAST PROVIDENCE, R.I.
 (WPRI) — Former Massachusetts Governor Deval Patrick officially entered the presidential race Thursday morning.

-Patrick subtly announced his decision through his Facebook page, which changed its cover photo to say ‘Deval Patrick 2020.’
+Patrick subtly announced his decision through social media accounts linking to his new website.

+Visitors to the site are brought to a video explaining Patrick’s reasoning for his entry into the Democratic race.

 The New York Times is reporting Patrick told senior Democrats in phone calls Thursday that he is running for president.

-His entry comes right before the deadline for the New Hampshire primary, which is Friday.
+His announcement comes right before the deadline for the New Hampshire primary, which is Friday.

 Patrick is just the latest to take steps toward launching a last-minute presidential campaign.
 Michael Bloomberg, the billionaire former mayor of New York City, filed candidate papers in Alabama and Arkansas.